 Greg Fiorenza (Capt.
-Coach), Lindsay Masatora, Alec Dann, Brian Pallister, Michael Ambi, Brian Kane, Peter Marshall, John Albert, Harley Raye, Rodney 'Nugget" Tittums, Aziz Sulaiman, Gary Gower, Alan Bin Salleh, John Puertollano, Tony Hutchinson, Jeff Buchan, Graeme Fong, Tommy King, Stephen Pigram, Keith Cahill, Eric Wade and Ron Wade.
+Coach), Lindsay Masatora, Alec Dann, Brian Pallister, Michael Ambi, Brian Kane, Peter Marshall, John Albert, Harley Raye, Rodney 'Nugget" Tittums, Aziz Sulaiman, Gary Gower, Alan Bin Salleh, John Puertollano, Tony Hutchinson, Geoff Buchan, Graeme Fong, Tommy King, Stephen Pigram, Keith Cahill, Eric Wade and Ron Wade.

 Support for the "underdog" can often precipitate change in footy.

 So it was that after Towns had won 5 flags in a row, St Mary's benefited from the defections of Fong and Greg 'Patches' Fiorenza , as well as picking up new players to Broome.
 Peter Marshall was also a welcome addition, who had previously played with Saints then subsequently played for Boyanup Capel Dardanup and then returned to coach Saints in 1979.
 The season began magnificently for them with victories over Marsh Rovers (15 goals to 10), Demco (11 to 3) and with huge support form the local crowd, they rolled the Premiers (11 goals to 2) in a game that saw Saints mosquito fleet running down the oval in waves.

 Towns footy team, the perennial champion of all they survey, have lately been showing the signs of age.
 Defeats at the hands of Beagle Bay, Marsh Rovers and Saints, have sent the team into a tail spin that caste their ability to win yet another Grand Final in serious doubt.